Cyril-Meyer/DeepSCEM/README.md

 * data
   * need to set number of labels in the dataset file attribute
-    * added, but not checked yet.
+    * added, but not checked yet
 * UI
-  * Better handling of long operation (using thread)
+  * Check if `GenericWorker` create major performance issue
 * Current code is prone to user input error